 Consider marriage counseling before resorting to divorce: the grass is not always greener on the other side of the fence.
 Under Michigan law, divorce is not permitted if both spouses believe there is a reasonable likelihood the marriage can be saved.
 The only grounds for divorce in Michigan are that “there has been a breakdown in the marital relationship such that the objects of matrimony have been destroyed and there is no reasonable likelihood that the marriage can be preserved.”.
 If you do not want to divorce, and think your marriage can be saved, but your spouse disagrees, there is nothing you can do under Michigan law to prevent your spouse from getting a divorce.
 Many people fight the divorce process tooth and nail, but this serves nobody, least of all the person putting up the fight.

-Our family law firm, Nichols, Sacks, Slank, Sendelbach, Buiteweg & Solomon, P.C. serves families in Washtenaw, Oakland, Wayne, Livingston, Jackson, and Lenawee Counties in Michigan, helping them navigate these matters with dignity.
+Our family law firm, Nichols, Sacks, Slank, Sendelbach, Buiteweg & Solomon, P.C. serves families in Washtenaw, Oakland and Wayne Counties in Michigan, helping them navigate these matters with dignity.
 With a forward-thinking approach, we help you to build a bridge between where you stand and the future you want for your family.
 Contact us today for a consultation.

 Even in the best of circumstances, divorce is often difficult for the people going through it.
 Just as marriage is more than just a legal status, divorce is more than a legal end to that relationship.
 Divorce has many aspects: financial; social; emot…